 The man smiled, all charm.
 He didn’t even question why she didn’t just read the placard under the piece.
 Her obvious wealth allowed her some eccentricities.
 “Shane Joloun, of

 course.
 He’s become a famous sculptor in the last five years, and we were thrilled to have a hand in introducing him to the art world.”
 She nodded, for once speechless.
-Shane was an
+Shane

 Her eyes strayed back to the sculpture in the window.